The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 Many modern commentators call Thutmose III the 'Napoleon of Egypt', as a way of recognising both the vast military successes he experienced, as well as the long-term benefits he brought to his people, just as the modern Napoleon did.

-The growing infrastructure of the temple of Karnak at Thebes meant that a large contingent of priests were employed to fulfil the various roles a temple required.
+With the constant influx of money and flurry of building projects at the temple of Karnak at Thebes, it meant that a large contingent of priests was employed to fulfil the various roles a temple required.

 Over time, these priests came to hold a lot of power, both in a religious and an economic sense.